Correspondence problem

+Basics

 Given two or more images of the same 3D scene, taken from different points of view, the correspondence problem refers to the task of finding a set of points in one image which can be identified as the same points in another image.
 To do this, points or features in one image are matched with the points or features in another image, thus establishing corresponding points or corresponding features, also known as homologous points or homologous features.
 The images can be taken from a different point of view, at different times, or with objects in the scene in general motion relative to the camera(s).
+Finding corresponding pixels in stereo images is known as the correspondence problem.
+The result is usually a disparity map, in which a displacement vector to the corresponding pixel of the other image is determined for each pixel of one image.
+For this purpose, a unique correspondence between the points of the individual images must be established.
+Since the assignment of the pixels can be highly ambiguous and is not always possible, the correspondence problem is also referred to as a "ill-posed" problem, according to Hadamard's definition.
+Furthermore, the solution of the correspondence problem is made more difficult by perspective distortions, noise, and differences in illumination and contrast between the images.

 The correspondence problem can occur in a stereo situation when two images of the same scene are used, or can be generalised to the N-view correspondence problem.
 In the latter case, the images may come from either N different cameras photographing at the same time or from one camera which is moving relative to the scene.
 The problem is made more difficult when the objects in the scene are in motion relative to the camera(s).

 A typical application of the correspondence problem occurs in panorama creation or image stitching — when two or more images which only have a small overlap are to be stitched into a larger composite image.
 In this case it is necessary to be able to identify a set of corresponding points in a pair of images in order to calculate the transformation of one image to stitch it onto the other image.

-Basic methods

-There are two basic ways to find the correspondences between two images.

-Correlation-based – checking if one location in one image looks/seems like another in another image.

-Feature-based – finding features in the image and seeing if the layout of a subset of features is similar in the two images.
-To avoid the aperture problem a good feature should have local variation in two directions.
+Occlusions

+One of the most significant sources of errors in stereoscopic correspondence determination is the presence of areas in a scene that are only visible from one camera perspective.
+For the image areas into which these regions of the scene are mapped, no corresponding elements exist in the other stereo image.
+These image areas are called occlusions.
+If occlusions are not adequately accounted for during correspondence determination, more or less pronounced miscorrections occur, depending on the approach, resulting in inaccurate depth reconstruction.
+Therefore occlusions represent a serious problem in stereo image processing.